American Hebrew Academy: Closing and rebranding

 On June 11, 2019, Glenn Drew notified community members that the school would close after 18 years, citing financial distress.
 The news was broadly reported as abrupt and unexpected.
 On September 13, 2019 the academy announced plans to reopen in for the 2020-2021 school year.

-In May 2020, the academy announced plans to rebrand itself for reopening in 2021, after receiving a $26 million investment from a Chinese education company Puxin Limited.
+In May 2020, the academy announced plans to rebrand itself for reopening in 2021, after negotiating a $26 million debt refinancing from a Chinese education company Puxin Limited.
 As part of its rebranding, the school would encourage international enrollment, including countries in the Middle East and Asia.

-The academy was renamed AHA International School and was scheduled to reopen in September 2021.
+The academy was briefly rebranded as AHA International School and was scheduled to reopen in September 2021.
 As part of its reopening, the school's college prep program was expanded to place a higher emphasis on Advanced Placement courses and professional experience opportunities for students.

-AHA International School also released a video announcing that campus tours would resume in September 2020, and students would be admitted for classes beginning in August 2021.
+The rebranded AHA International School also released a video announcing that campus tours would resume in September 2020, and students would be admitted for classes beginning in August 2021.
 Abe Tawil served as head of school.
 Due to the global COVID-19 pandemic, the school did not reopen.

-The Department of Health and Human Services announced a $50 million dollar 5 year lease of the campus to use as a transitional housing facility for unaccompanied migrant children.
+The Department of Health and Human Services (HHS) announced a $50 million dollar 5 year lease of the campus to use as a transitional housing facility for unaccompanied migrant children.
+HHS's plans for the campus include hosting up to 800 unaccompanied minors, ages 13–17.
+These children will receive physical and educational assessments as they prepare for a reunion with family member(s) or a sponsor.
+Children will live in campus dormitories, take meals in the dining hall, classes in the academic buildings and receive medical care in the health center.
+AHA will be operating an educational program for the children hosted on the campus according to educational requirements of the State of North Carolina.
+This program is known as Greensboro Global Academy.

-Academics

-Operating on a semester calendar with a three-week winter term, AHA International School intended to embrace three progressions toward graduation based on student interests and goals, each with its own set of required courses and varying degrees of flexibility for students to personalize their path.
-All students were to engage in career-oriented internships and professional experiences.
-The Winter Term would provide three weeks of immersive study around a specific theme during January, allowing for experiential learning or educational travel.
-Both the dual enrollment and early college programs would allow qualified students to earn early college credits along with Advanced Placement (AP) credits.

-The primary language of instruction was to be English, with proficiency in another language required.
-Currently Spanish, French, and Mandarin languages are available for study on campus.
-Due to the large population of students from abroad, AHA International School would have an English for Speakers of Other Languages program to prepare international students for successful completion of upper level (including AP) high school courses and transition to the American university system.

-Many AHA faculty members (24%) were also international or from a dual-language background.
-More than half of faculty hold at least a master’s degree, with one-third holding doctorates or the equivalent.
-Among the alumni are 29 National Merit Scholarship Award honorees.